 You will receive a link to join the webinar the day before the event via email, please also check your junk folder for this.

-Each event will be an eclectic mix of conversation topics, extracted from our guest speaker and attendees during registration, making sure we bring you the networking event you want to be involved in.
-This weeks guest speaker will be Jackson Clark, Patch Marketing.
+Each event will be an eclectic mix of conversation topics as we interview our Guest Business and encouraging questions from the attendees, making sure we bring you the networking event you want to be involved in.

 “Just want to congratulate you on Tuesdays KICC Networking event’s this is the second time I have joined and found it very well run, well organised and an excellent opportunity to network.
 I have joined many zoom networking events and this is definitely one of the better ones!
 Keep up the good work!” – Norma Thomas, RIFT R&D Tax Credits

 When in breakout rooms, each person has around 4 minutes to introduce themselves: just your name, what you do and your response to our chosen topics – personal or professional.
 Then you have the chance to either raise a question related to the discussion, or discuss your own topic in more depth.
 There is no pressure.
 Our hosts will be hopping around the breakout rooms to help facilitate the discussions.
 Just treat it as an opportunity to make some new contacts and learn.

 - Be aware of what is on display in the background if connecting to Zoom from your home.